-In general terms degrévèment will be sought in lieu of a désastre.
+In general terms degrévèment will be sought in lieu of en désastre proceedings.

-The key differences are that degrévèments apply to individual properties as opposed to the entirety of the debtor’s estate that the creditor who initiates the process retains control thereover (as opposed to a désastre which is conducted by the Viscount) and the possibility of an equity “windfall” as outlined above.
-It is due to this potential windfall that the procedure is viewed as inequitable.
+The key difference between en destare and degrévèment is that degrévèment applies to individual properties, as opposed to the entirety of the debtor’s estate that the creditor who initiates the process retains control (as opposed to en désastre proceedings which are conducted by the Viscount) and the possibility of an equity “windfall”.

-Consequently, a degrévèment provides a relatively rapid way of recovering a debt, along with the potential to profit by virtue of taking the surplus equity.
+A degrévèment can provide a relatively rapid way of recovering a debt, along with the potential to profit by virtue of taking the surplus equity.
 It is worth noting that the creditor who takes the property will be responsible for selling it in order to obtain the benefit of this surplus.
-It is worth noting that whoever takes the property will be liable for 3 years’ interest on arrears of rentes and hypothèques where the relevant charges were of prior date.
+It is further worth noting that whoever takes the property will be liable for 3 years’ interest on arrears of rentes and hypothèques where the relevant charges were of prior date.

 The process is usually commenced due to non-payment of a judgement debt.
 A secured creditor must apply for and obtain judgment from the Petty Debts or Royal Court.
 The debtor will then have one month to pay the outstanding amount and interest as per the judgment.